 The staff believes that legislation is urgently needed to deal with the problem of severing joint tenancy bank accounts.
-The attached draft statute would do this.
-We recommend that the Commission approve the statute for submission to the 1989 legislative session.
+The attached draft would do this.
+We recommend that the Commission consider the draft with a view to submitting a recommendation to the 1989 legislative session.